bjorntrondsen/rails_exception_handler/README.markdown

 Would you like to contribute?
 Here are some things on the todo list:

-* A mongoid storage strategy for those that wish to use MongoDB
 * An email storage strategy for those that wish to be notified of the exceptions through email

 # Licence